SivyerLab/pystim/docs/source/usageguide.rst

 ----------

 Triggering is achieved via a LabJack U3, using port FIO4.
-When a trigger command a set, the LabJack briefly sends a voltage spike.
+When a trigger command is sent, the LabJack briefly sends a voltage spike.
 If connected via high speed USB (2.0+), the spike will last approximately 0.4 ms. Ensure a high enough sampling rate or spikes could go undetected (~ 2.5 kHz).

-Triggering is turned out for each individual stim in the timing panel.
+Triggering is set for each individual stim in the timing panel.
 Different stims have different triggering behaviors.
 If set to trigger, all stims will send a trigger the moment before the first frame in which they are animated.

 Moving stims and randomly moving stims will also trigger at the beginning of each new direction. :doc:`Table stims <TableStim>` will trigger on the first